Coordinates

 Derivatives

-add_equation!(problem, "∂t(u) = ∂x(T)")
+add_equation!(problem, "∂t(u) - nu*lap(u) = ∂x(T)") # ∂x — named after coords["x"]

 Grid Access

-# Get grid points for a basis
+# Spectral wavenumbers for a Fourier basis

 Best Practices